The Apache Software Foundation

 Producers should read our Event Branding Policy for ticketed events, and we have some tips for organizing small community events about Apache projects.

-The event calendar lists approved Apache-related events, including Community Over Code (formerly ApacheCon) and project summits.
+The events calendar lists approved Apache-related events, including Community Over Code (formerly ApacheCon) and project summits.

 The Foundation